AllenInstitute/GeneOrthology/README.md

 |Treeshrew|Tupaia belangeri|37347|
 |Yangtze finless porpoise|Neophocaena asiaeorientalis asiaeorientalis|1706337|

+Available speciesfrom this list are included in the downloadable csv file.

+#### Finding additional species with orthologs

-This species list is included in the downloadable file, but **any species supported by NCBI can be entered into this function**.
-Taxonomy IDs for other species can be found on NCBI: https://www.ncbi.nlm.nih.gov/taxonomy.
+Any species supported by NCBI can be included in the build_orthology_table function (mammalian or otherwise).
+Currently the vast majority of orthologs are matched against either human or zebrafish.
+Taxonomy IDs for other species can be found on the **[NCBI taxonomy website](https://www.ncbi.nlm.nih.gov/taxonomy)** manually.

-The **[taxonomizr R library](https://github.com/sherrillmix/taxonomizr/)** also provides a convenient wrapper for this information :
+The **[taxonomizr R library](https://github.com/sherrillmix/taxonomizr/)** also provides a convenient wrapper for this information in R.  This script shows how to get additional information about taxa with NCBI orthologs and to search for species of interest.

 ```
 ## Install and load the taxonomizr